 Managing Director & Head of Funds, Comcast Ventures

-Amy is Managing Director and Head of Funds for Comcast Ventures and leads strategy for the fund as it determines how best to support its portfolio companies through the Comcast/NBCUniversal platform.
 Amy has over 20 years of experience investing in, starting and building companies at Comcast.
 During her tenure, she has closed hundreds of deals, acquired multiple cable television networks, and launched several others.
-She was the founder of Comcast's digital media division, Comcast Interactive Media (CIM), and, together with her team, established Comcast's cross-platform product strategy.
+She was the founder of Comcast’s digital media division, Comcast Interactive Media (CIM), and, together with her team, established Comcast’s cross-platform product strategy.
 Amy has an extensive track record of identifying opportunity, pushing for growth and delivering profits.

 Phil Kirk joined Cisco in 2007 and is currently responsible for all acquisitions and investments related to Big Data as well as Cloud software and management.
 Before joining Cisco, Phil was with the Microsoft Corporate Strategy team.
 Previously, he was an associate with DTEC Venture Capital, where sourced and executed early stage investments in the software and networking market.
 Earlier, he spent time as a strategy consultant, focusing on clients in the internet and e-commerce space.